-Getting rejected is never a good thing, no matter whether it is in your personal or professional life.
-The feeling of being turned away instills an opinion of inadequateness in the person’s mind, especially in the mind of an actor who would more often than not be a very sensitive person, as the profession demands.
+How does any actor handle rejection in the acting Industry?
+The feeling of being turned away instils an opinion of inadequateness in the actor’s mind, especially in the mind of an actor who would more often than not be a very sensitive person, as the profession demands.

 An actor may be different from the plethora of others who get rejected on a daily basis, however, chances are that their methods of coping with the rejection will be the same.
-Drinking, feelings of dejections, glum phases and even physical tantrums can erupt as a result of being rejected, on an actor’s part.
-All of these are actually more damaging than good, and they usually degrade the person’s talent, rather than making them into a tougher and more professional person.
+Feelings of dejections, glum phases and even physical tantrums can erupt as a result of being rejected, on an actor’s part.

 This calls for a list of ways by which you should handle the rejection while still maintaining integrity as an actor as well as a person.